 All employees are expected to understand and follow the Company's policies on the use of electronic resources.
-More detailed information about these policies can be found in the U.S. Corporate Policies library in the internal SIMON portal: https://bit.ly/3kOQQUu.
+More detailed information about these policies can be found in the U.S. Corporate Policies library in the internal SIMON portal (link).